Omicron-specific vaccine 'ready by March': Pfizer boss

 Covid-19 vaccines eventually could be an annual shot for most people, Bourla said, and some high-risk groups might be eligible to receive the shots more often than that.

-Moderna Inc CEO Stephane Bancel said last week that people could need another shot this northern hemisphere autumn, as the efficacy of boosters was likely to decline over the next few months.
+Moderna Inc CEO Stephane Bancel said last week that people could need another shot this fall, as the efficacy of boosters is likely to decline over the next few months.

-The US drugmaker has been looking to advance the development of mRNA-based vaccines and therapeutics after it led global efforts to develop a shot against the Covid-19 pandemic.
+The U.S. drugmaker has been looking to advance the development of mRNA-based vaccines and therapeutics after it led global efforts to develop a Covid-19 shot against the Covid-19 pandemic.

 The company will also collaborate with Codex DNA Inc to leverage the biotech's proprietary technology, which could enable more efficient development of mRNA-based vaccines, therapeutics and other biopharma products.